geoschem/GEOSChem-python-tutorial/README.md

 The true power of Jupyter notebook is that it can be easily used on the remote servers.
 All plots can be quickly shown in the browser and don't need to go through the terribly slow X11 Channel. **This drastically improves working efficiency.** When using IDL, I often wait for a long time for the X-Window to pop up.

 The installation steps are exactly the same as on your own computer.
-Even on shared HPC clusters, you can still set up your own Python environment and don't need to ask the system administrator for permissions.
+Even on shared HPC clusters, you can still set up your personal Python environment and don't need to ask the system administrator for permissions.
 This is possible because Conda does not require root access.
 For servers without Internet access (commonly seen in China), [here's a workaround](http://www.meteoboy.com/conda-without-internet.html) (in Chinese).

 There is a minor change in how you connect to the Jupyter interface.
 Recall that on your local computer, Jupyter can be accessed by the address `localhost:8888`.
 8888 is the default [port number](https://en.wikipedia.org/wiki/Port_(computer_networking)#Common_port_numbers) for local Jupyter.
 To connect to a remote Jupyter program, use whatever different port number such as 8999.
 When `ssh` to the remote server, add the below port forwarding option so the signal can be sent to your web browser: